Customer Service

 “No Problem:” The Vuvuzela Of Customer Service

 While conducting a business transaction with a customer, any employee introduces the word “hassle” into the conversation when, till that second, there wasn’t one!
 Should clients be worried that their presence at a $$$$, tablecloth eating place creates some issue, concern, or hassle?
-Has this waiter, whose tip on my own could be as a whole lot as a week’s groceries, been rudely inconvenienced in some manner?
-“No trouble” spoils the maximum lovely market moment when each client and enterprise are "No Problem:" The Vuvuzela Of Customer Service 1happiest: consummating a success enterprise transaction.
-2. In the remediation of a purchaser subject, like returning a defective product, inquiring approximately an incorrect invoice, or the Vichyssoise is served piping hot, an employee says, noticeably, “No problem.”
-Of path, through definition, this is technically erroneous and professionally incompetent due to the fact …There is trouble!
+Has this waiter, whose tip on my own could be as much as a week’s groceries, been rudely inconvenienced in some manner?
+“No trouble” spoils the most lovely market moment when each client and enterprise are "No Problem:" The Vuvuzela Of Customer Service 1happiest: consummating a successful enterprise transaction.
+2. In the remediation of a purchaser subject, like returning a defective product, inquiring about an incorrect invoice, or the Vichyssoise is served piping hot, an employee says, noticeably, “No problem.”
+Of path, through definition, this is technically erroneous and professionally incompetent because there is trouble!

 If you ask a pal to help you circulate on Saturday and they refuse with a heartfelt apology and reasonable excuse, your “No worries” is appropriate.
-But when you display up at an enterprise with a fist complete of tough-earned cash, do you experience relief at being absolved and forgiven for some apparent behavioral breach of consumer crime.
-At the same time, an worker anoints you with, “No trouble?”
-How did being served to transmogrify into what sounds like the customer needs to offer an apology?
+But when you display up at an enterprise with a fist full of tough-earned cash, do you experience relief at being absolved and forgiven for some apparent behavioral breach of consumer crime?
+At the same time, a worker anoints you with, “No trouble?”
+How did being served transmogrify into what sounds like the customer needs to offer an apology?
 “No hassle” is fingernails across a chalkboard or that silly horn they blow at South African football games.

-So, how did the professionally chic, “It’s my pleasure,” devolve into “No trouble,” the vuvuzela of customer service?
+So, how did the professionally chic “It’s my pleasure” devolve into “No trouble,” the vuvuzela of customer service?
 One phrase: laziness.
-And it manifests as push aside at first-class and disregard at worst.
+And it manifests as push aside at first class and disregard at worst.
 There are 228,132 phrases within the English language (I counted).
-Armed with this straight away accessible and huge linguistic toolbox, if an worker can’t be aware of a purchaser’s words nicely enough to form the perfect reaction, that’s laziness.
-But as virtually because the deliverer of an inappropriate “No problem” need to be indicted for not announcing, “Please permit me to assist you with this real problem of a broken product in an unopened container,” or “Thank you on your business,” the laziness larceny isn’t all theirs.
-“No trouble” first offenders end up recidivists due to the fact they have no longer been educated a way to speak as experts, which begs our departure from the aural offense to comply with the money.
+Armed with this accessible and huge linguistic toolbox, if a worker can’t know a purchaser’s words nicely enough to form the perfect reaction, that’s laziness.
+But as virtually because the deliverer of an inappropriate “No problem” needs to be indicted for not announcing, “Please permit me to assist you with this real problem of a broken product in an unopened container,” or “Thank you on your business,” the laziness larceny isn’t all theirs.
+“No trouble” first offenders end up recidivists because they have no longer been educated on how to speak as experts, which begs our departure from the aural offense to comply with the money.

 Duane Simpson